Marathon week meal plan - Thursday

-Carbohydrate intake remains raised on Thursday, in preparation for carb-loading starting on Friday.
+Carbohydrate intake should remain raised on Thursday, in preparation for carb-loading starting on Friday.
 The focus is on complete, high quality, sources of protein at each main meal.
 The morning snack provides a suitable option for those unable to tolerate dairy.
 Snacks are included as optional depending on your preferences.

-This muesli will keep you going till lunch.
+This muesli will keep you going until lunch.
 It counts as one of your five-a-day and is high in iron and packed with fibre.